 Scale has not been defined by the either the Independent Review Panel or the Office of Local Government.
-However, an analysis of the inner Sydney metropolitan councils not recommended for merger appears to indicate a threshold requiring a population of approximately 250,000 14 by 2031.
+However, an analysis of the inner Sydney metropolitan councils not recommended for merger appears to indicate a threshold requiring a population of approximately 250,000 18 by 2031.

 On that basis a merger of the St George and a merger of the St George + Canterbury satisfies this criteria.
-A merger of Kogarah + Hurstville reaches approximately 180,000 by 2031 so technically does not satisfy the criteria.
+No two-council merger in the St George would meet the criteria, although Rockdale + Hurstville would be close.
+Given Canterbury's large size, a two-council merger between it and any of the other St George councils would also satisfy the criteria.